Whiteknight/ParserObjects/docs/v5/sequences.md

 Match('m')
 ```

 That is, we don't need to explicitly check for `End()` before every read to avoid exceptions being thrown.
+In other words, reading from a sequence *should never throw an exception*, so you can focus more energy on being *expressive* and less energy on being *defensive*.

-The value returned if `.GetNext()` is called past the end of the input is called the **end sentinel**.
-The end sentinel for all sequences is the `default` value of that type by default, but can be changed in the `SequenceOptions<T>` for that sequence:
+The end sentinel value is usually the C# `default` value for that type, but you can change it in the `SequenceOptions`:

 ```csharp
 var sequence = FromString("...", new SequenceOptions<char>